qmhc/vite-plugin-dts/README.md

   /**
    * Restrict declaration files output to `outDir`
    *
-   * If `entryRoot` is specified, generated declaration files could be outside `outDir` *
+   * If `entryRoot` is specified, generated declaration files could be outside `outDir`.
+   *
    * @default true
    */